wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

       Choose whether to install for *All Users* on the machine or the *Current User*.
 The *All Users* option requires administrator privileges, but installs in a way that is accessible to all user accounts, the *Current User* install is only accessible from the account it is installed from.

-      If you select *All Users*, you will need to accept the security prompt that appears.
+      If you select *All Users*, you will need to accept the security prompt that appears to allow administrator access.

+      .. note:: Regardless of whether *All Users* or *Current User* is chosen, the software is installed to ``C:\Users\Public\wpilib\YYYY`` where YYYY is the current FRC year.
+If you choose *All Users*, then shortcuts are installed to all users desktop and start menu and system environment variables are set.
+If *Current User* is chosen, then shortcuts and environment variables are set for only the current user.

+      .. note:: The installation directory has changed for 2020.
+In 2019 the software was installed to ``C:\Users\Public\frcYYYY``.
+In 2020 and later it is installed to ``C:\Users\Public\wpilib\YYYY``.
+This lessens clutter when multiple years software are installed.

     **Download Visual Studio Code**